guardianproject/android-ffmpeg/README.txt

  1. Install the Android NDK r8 or newer
- 2. On Debian/Ubuntu, run: apt-get install yasm bash patch make gawk
+ 2. On Debian/Ubuntu, run: apt-get install yasm bash patch make gawk (If you are on older releases of Debian/Ubuntu/Mint, like Debian/squeeze, then you will need to get newer versions of the packages automake, autotools-dev, and libtool.
+You can download these from testing and manually install them.
+These are needed to provide the newest version of config.guess and config.sub, which only recently got Android support)

 building